DaveVoyles/Xamarin-Rusable-Components/README.md

 I'm making one call to the [Star Wars API](https://swapi.co/), simply to show how pulling data from an API works.
 The name and role of a character is set using this data.

-When you are ready, pass in the crednetials in the ComponentLibraryPage.cs class by placing them in the API credentials section:
+When you are ready with your own API, pass in the credentials in the ComponentLibraryPage.cs class by placing them in the API credentials section:

 ```Javascript
 		// API CREDENTIALS